Gradle-Build-Tool-Edited/Gradle-Build-Tool-Edited/README.md

 ## Disclaimer

 This project is intended for educational and development purposes.
-Gradle, Java, Android SDK, and related trademarks belong to their respective owners.
+Gradle and related trademarks belong to their respective owners.

 </details>